quicwg/base-drafts/draft-ietf-quic-http.md

 by the peer, a transport-level error, or a change in network topology which interrupts connectivity.

-If a connection terminates without a GOAWAY frame, clients MUST assume that any request which was sent might have been processed.
+If a connection terminates without a GOAWAY frame, clients MUST assume that any request which was sent, whether in whole or in part, might have been processed.

 # Error Handling {#errors}